Here’s how to evaluate or measure your sales productivity:

 If your result was either Sales Productivity Amateur or Sales Productivity Newbie, there are several possible reasons why.
 Siloed departments; too many manual administrative tasks; stressful work environments; lack of access to the right content; and a focus on the wrong prospects are common reasons why sales reps struggle to be productive.

-Maximize your sales reps’ selling time and increase productivity by with the following strategies:
+Maximize your sales reps’ selling time and increase sales productivity with the following strategies:

 - Implement a shadowing program.